yschroe/chessalyzer.js/README.md

     }
 });

-// ...do something with the tileTracker data
+// ...do something with the tileTracker data.
 ```

 ## Compare Analyses